tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 learn the names being queried by the client or the answers being returned by the resolver.

-2. Only an authoritative DNS resolver associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
+2. Only a designated DNS resolver associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
 For example, a resolver owned and operated by the same provider which hosts "example.com" would be able to link queries for "example.com" to specific clients